-1.7 How does your organization evaluate the performance of your senior leaders, and the governance board/policy making body?
+1.7 How does your organization evaluate the performance of your senior leaders including the head of the organization, and the governance board/policy making body?
 How do senior leaders use these performance reviews to improve their own leadership effectiveness and that of the board and leadership system, as appropriate?